Best Kid’s Winter Jackets – It’s Time To Buy

 Have a boy that likes to make a statement?
 The Uproar Jacket for Boys by Burton is a kid's version of Athleisure.
 Collared, with a hoody-like profile (skate style gone winter!), this jacket is born to ride.
 A waterproof shell and synthetic insulation will keep your boy warm, dry and comfortable on the slopes on a snowboard, on skis or in the park.
 The synthetic insulation will keep him warm even if he works up a sweat.
 Burton always considers safety first and the Uproar's hood is helmet-compatible.
 The sleeves extend as your kid grows up, meaning he can use it for multiple winters.

 What’s cool about the Slingshot Jacket for Girls by Marmot is that your girl will find the same protection and warmth as the adult version.
 700 fill-power down and a waterproof, breathable two-layer shell make for a perfect start to and of the best kid's winter jackets.
 The down insulation has been treated to offer more moisture-resistance, keeping the loft necessary to trap body heat.
 A powder skirt has it ski-weekend ready.
 Marmot’s mixing of cold-weather technology keep wearers warm and dry all winter, on the slopes or heading to school.
 It's just what mom and dad ordered when they order the Slingshot Jacket for their girls.

-Reima Serkku Reimatec Down Jacket - Youth
+Reima Niisi Reimatec Jacket - Youth

 Canada Goose Brittania Parka - Girls